PoisotLab/ms_straight_lines/manuscript.md

 $$k = \frac{(1-p)\times S + (p-1)}{p\times S^2}\,.$$

 This will peak for small values of $S$, and then slowly decrease towards 0.
-We illustrate these results in +@fig:powerlawk, which reveals that for networks under **500?** species, the relationship between $S$ and $L$ strongly deviates from a power-law.
-Specifically, **complete -- is it under or over-estimating the number of interactions?**.
+We illustrate these results in +@fig:powerlawk, which reveals that for networks under approximatively 120 species, the relationship between $S$ and $L$ strongly deviates from a power-law ($k > 0.1$).
+In small networks, the terms with exponents lower than 2 in +@eq:L are non negligible when compared to the power law $p\times S^2$, which therefore considerably under-estimates their number of interactions.

 In a sense, this model sheds some light on a classical result [@DunnWill02a]: ecological networks deviate most strongly from the expectations under "small